What is Early Help?

 Interventions can be ‘early’ in terms of the age of a child, and ‘early’ in terms of an issue arising in the life of a child – from pre-birth to eighteen.

 The Wirral Safeguarding Children Board (WSCB) provides a framework for agencies, including statutory services (health, education and children’s social care), and voluntary and community organisations (e.g. Homestart), to work together to improve outcomes for children and families.
+Click on the following links for leaflets for parents and carers:

 Early Help Strategy